benmangnall01/Cancer-Cell-Response-Model-Cold-Drug-/README.md

 **Data**

-Raw data required to generate the processed data can be found in the 'Raw data' branch. \
+Raw data required to generate the processed data can be found in the 'Raw data sets' branch. \
-Processed data to run the model can be found in the 'Processed data' branch.
+Processed data to run the model can be found in the 'Processed data sets' branch.

 **Acknowledgements**